ten3roberts/flax/guide/src/diving_deeper/query.md

 Every time a component is modified, either through [`World::get_mut`](https://docs.rs/flax/latest/flax/struct.World#method.get_mut), or a query, a `Modified` event is added to the affected entities.

-Similarly, `set` when the component did not previously exist, and new entities will create an `Inserted` event.
+Similarly, `set` when the component did not previously exist, and new entities will create an `Added` event.

 `Removal` events are created by [`World::remove`](https://docs.rs/flax/latest/flax/struct.World#method.remove).